-When children are having fun, they don’t realize that they are also learning.
+When children are having fun, they don’t realize they are also learning.
 Playtime is an integral part of the learning process and is the backbone of early development in children.
 Most parents and experts say that the early years are so important that this is the best time to teach a child a certain hobby or skill.
 After all, starting them young will help give them ample time to learn more.

 Playing Music